 If you're a history buff, visit Power of History for historic sites and activities!

 76 MAIN! is located in the heart of downtown Stamford and is made up of two separate venues – the Coffee House and the Carriage House.
-The Coffee House, our store-front venue, is home to our monthly events, such as the Open Mic Night and Writers’ Evening.
+The Coffee House, is a store-front venue, and is home to monthly events, such as the Open Mic Night and Writers’ Evening.
 The Coffee House has a small-club feel and intimate setting which boasts a small stage and can accommodate up to 50 audience members.
 Just up the driveway from the Coffee House is the Carriage House.
-This newly renovated building is home to our 99-seat performance theater as well as a sizable dance studio.
+This newly renovated building is home to a 99-seat performance theater as well as a sizable dance studio.

 In picturesque Halcottsville, the Travis Studio is in an old blacksmith shop built in the 1880s and retaining many of the original features.
 The studio reflects the seasonal activities of the artist.
 In the summer plein air watercolor paintngs of the Catskill landscape--natural and man made--predominate.
 When the weather turns cool Travis works inside, using the summer's work to inspire works in oil, collage and printmaking.
-The studio is open by appointment and by chance.
-If she is there you are welcome.
+The studio is open by appointment.

 The Andes Society for History and Culture is a not for profit educational corporation established in 1975 for the purpose of promoting the history of Andes and the surrounding area and to provide diverse educational and cultural programming.
 It is located in the historic village of Andes, NY in the heart of the Catskill Mountains.

 The National Baseball Hall of Fame and Museum is an independent, non-profit educational institution dedicated to fostering an appreciation of the historical development of baseball and its impact on our culture by collecting, preserving, exhibiting and interpreting its collections for a global audience as well as honoring those who have made outstanding contributions to our national pastime.